s1388379/COMP2090SEF_GroupProject/README.md

 This demo will:

 - Create sample patients and doctors
-- Assign patients to doctor
+- Assign patients to a doctor
-- Create appointments
+- Create an appointment
 - Demonstrate triage classification and waiting time

 ---